SahilTChaudhary/sahiltchaudhary.github.io/_portfolio/2_pinbot.md

 * <b>Tech Stack:</b> Python, PyTorch, Unity, Git
 * <b> Summary </b>
     -  <p style="text-align: justify;">Developed a reinforcement learning agent using Proximal Policy Optimization (PPO) to play the pinball game Total Nuclear Annihilation.</p>
-    -  <p style="text-align: justify;">Trained the agent in a simulated environment using the Unity ML-Agents framework, achieving performance comparable to an amateur human player.</p>
+    -  <p style="text-align: justify;">Trained the agent in a simulated environment using the Unity ML-Agents framework, achieving performance comparable to an amateur human player in 10k epochs.</p>
     -  <p style="text-align: justify;">Applied transfer learning to adapt the agent for a physical pinball machine (ongoing work).</p>
     -  <p style="text-align: justify;">My role: Helped setup the simulation framework, and also worked on implementing PPO.</p>